 Friday: The Chianti RegionChianti region —> Greve in Chianti

 This is most certainly a day for wine enthusiasts!
 Today, we will get an opportunity to visit the Chianti region of Tuscany, where you’ll tour some of the area’s most notable castles and vineyards and learn the deepest secrets of Chianti’s renowned wines.
-Our tour will also include a visit to an extra virgin olive producer, where you’ll have a chance to learn more about Tuscany’s olive groves and artisan oils.
+Our tour might also include a visit to an extra virgin olive producer, where you’ll have a chance to learn more about Tuscany’s olive groves and artisan oils.
 Having sampled some of Chianti’s famous fare, we will head off to Greve to visit Tuscany’s most renowned butchery and deli.
 Once you have had the chance to stock up on the area’s high-quality produce, we’ll stop off at a local family-run trattoria, where you will be treated to a delicious Tuscan meal.
-We will end the day with a fine dinner of delicious T-bone steak Panzano at the craziest butchery in the world, Dario Cecchini’s macellaria.

 Breakfast —> Drop off

 We’ll end our tour with a hearty breakfast before bidding our farewells at Figline Valdarno station.

 Price for this tour is 2720 USD per person.